 Amanda Ruiz (she/they) is C4RJ's Deputy Director of Programs and Operations.
 Amanda is from Lynn, MA and has been passionate about serving communities her whole life.
 In 2019, she received her BA in Crime & Justice Studies and Spanish from University of Massachusetts Dartmouth.
 At UMD, she was part of the Inside-Out program which brought together students and the incarcerated community taking a college seminar and circle processes.
 From there she served at the Suffolk County District Attorney's Office as the Diversity, Equity, and Inclusion Chair and administrative roles in the Community Engagement Bureau and Chelsea District Court.
 She can often be found with her best fur-friend Cassie taking adventures or in a quiet place enjoying a nice book or movie.

-Dana Branco, Development and Communications Associate
+Danielle Kennedy, Development and Communications Associate

 Board